 Further, Bill is an Expy of Bill from Bala, a character from several Frantics skits.
 The main gag behind the character was that he never shut up.
 The joke here was he never got to talk.

 The enigmatic racing driver known as The Stig on the British car show Top Gear has only been seen to speak once in an interview, although he didn't say much else other than confirming that his name is The Stig.
-He is always wearing the same coveralls and helmet, which when added to his muteness suggest that more than one man may be playing the role.
+He is always wearing the same coveralls and helmet, which when added to his muteness suggest that more than one man (or tall flat-chested woman, or alien) may be playing the role.

 There have been two Stigs on Top Gear: "The Black Stig" and "The White Stig" (named for the colors of the racing overalls and helmets that they wore).
 The Black Stig has been revealed to be British F1 driver Perry McCarthy, although McCarthy has stated that more than one driver has played the role of The Stig.
 To date, the identity of The White Stig hasn't been revealed.
 The Other Wiki has an article on The Stig.